Toshiyuki023Hori/rails_docker/README.md

   At this time, we will use `Gemfile` set up manually by me so I don't use the `--force` option on set up command If you use other gems, you have to edit `Gemfile`.
   NOTE: **DO NOT FORGET type NO When you are asked overwrite `Gemfile` or not**

+- Why using `Dockerfile_DB`?
+  `docker-compose run` means commands are run inside a container and so you might face some permission problems.
+  In this case, `docker-compose run api rails new . --api --database=postgresql` cannot make a container run `00_create.sh`.
+You have to change permissions of the file when the container builds and `Dockerfile_DB` is necessary.

 ### Attention while developing